R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 [JUnit 5](https://junit.org/junit5/docs/current/user-guide/#writing-tests-conditional-execution-os) and it will make sure the native test isn't run on non-Linux environments.

 The tests can use any enclave mode: release, debug, simulation or mock.
-Therefore if you want to run your tests on a non-Linux system then you can configure your tests to depend on a mock mode enclave instead.
+Therefore, if you want to run your tests on a non-Linux system then you can configure your tests to depend on a mock mode enclave instead.
 In this case, remove the `@EnabledOnOs(OS.LINUX)` annotation from the above code.

 !!! note
     Running your integration tests in mock mode is very similar to [Integrating enclave tests in your host project](#integrating-enclave-tests-in-your-host-project).
 In both cases the enclave code is loaded and run fully in memory.
-However for integration tests, you can also choose to run the tests in modes other than mock, which is not possible for enclave project tests.
+However, for integration tests, you can also choose to run the tests in modes other than mock, which is not possible for enclave project tests.

 Running